 Other dosage forms:

-As well as its needed effects, chlorhexidine topical (the active ingredient contained in Spectrum-4) may cause some unwanted effects.
+Along with its needed effects, chlorhexidine topical (the active ingredient contained in Spectrum-4) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 For Healthcare Professionals

 Applies to chlorhexidine topical: compounding liquid, mucous membrane insert, mucous membrane liquid, topical dressing, topical liquid, topical pad, topical soap, topical solution, topical sponge